borkedengineer/pphat/ground-school/lessons/flight-instruments/analog-gyroscopic-instruments.md

 # Turn Coordinator

-An aircraft instrument that displays the rate of a turn and whether the aircraft is slipping or turning during the turn.
+Indicates aircraft movement about roll and yaw axis.

+1. Roll axis -> when the turn starts
+2. Yaw axis -> as the turn progresses

 ![Turn coordinator](../../diagrams/turn-coordinator.png)

+This instrument displays the rate of a turn and whether the aircraft is slipping or turning during the turn.

+- Gyro "resists" -> turn coordinator measures this resistance

+> The more the little airplane banks, the faster your rate of turn.

+**Inclinometer**: slip/skid indicator (the ball in the center of the tube).

+1. Controlled Turn -> ball is in the center; nose into the wind
+2. Uncontrolled Turn -> did not use rudder/aileron

+> If there are side forces to the outside of the turn, it's a **skid**.
+>
+> - The ball moves outside of the turn

+> If there are sides to the inside of the turn, it's a **slip**.
+>
+> - The ball moves inside of the turn

+#### How to recover from a slip/skid?

+Step on the rudder on the side you feel the leaning or on the side where ball is.